marklchaves/cme-ga4yt/README.md

 ## Install

-1. Download the zip file from GitHub.
+1. Download the [latest release](https://github.com/marklchaves/cme-ga4yt/releases) (zip file) from GitHub.
 1. Log in to your WordPress site as an admin.
 1. Navigate to Plugins > Add New.
 1. Click Upload Plugin.